BlueJeans Conferencing Service Information

 Although it is not recommended, BlueJeans also supports traditional phone conferencing.
 To join through a land line or desk phone, simply call the number provided with your meeting notice and provide the meeting ID code.

 What if I don’t want to be seen?
 Some participants are camera shy but there’s no need to be.
 Remember, if you were physically present, wouldn’t they see you anyway?
 If you need to temporarily turn off your camera, BlueJeans provides a button to temporarily disable the camera until you decide to resume.
 The same for audio, you can mute your audio while you aren’t speaking to the group.
 (You can also mute yourself to avoid accidental disruptions from background noise on your end.)

 What does a moderator do?
 A moderator’s job is simple.
 They have very few controls, most notably the ability to mute or disconnect a participant if necessary.
 Moderators don’t have to be a section or committee chairperson.
 They can be anyone designated by the chair or group.
 A moderator can also moderate remotely, so if a meeting is taking place at the bar center, a moderator does not have to be physically present.

 How does my group get started using this?
-To set up a meeting, email Debra Jenkins or 405-416-7042.
+To set up a meeting, email Debra Jenkins at email@example.com or call 405-416-7042.
 She will set up your meeting and send the meeting ID code with instructions when she sends your meeting notice.
 If you meet during regular business hours, OBA staff can assist with any questions you have.
 If you meet after hours or on weekends, BlueJeans tech support is available.